Net Tax Rate Method

 What are the applicable net tax rates?

-The approved net tax rates are industry-specific and range from 0.1% to 6.5%.
-It is important that businesses who opt to apply the balance tax rate method use only the approved rate applicable to their industry.
-The FTA allows taxpayers a maximum of two applicable net tax rates.
-This may be needed for those who have turnover across more than one industry.
-A full list of the industry rates can be found here.
+The approved net tax rates are industry-specific and range from 0.1% to 6.8%.
+It is important that businesses applying the net tax rate method use only the rates approved for their respective industries.
+Since the revision of the VAT Act on 1 January 2025, the FTA allows more than two net tax rates per taxpayer, provided that each relevant business activity accounts for more than 10% of the total taxable turnover.
+A full list of approved industry rates can be found here.

 Here you can easily calculate the costs of your accounting.